AbelZemo/prework-study-guide-second/README.md

 # prework-study-guide-second
-A second study guide for prework
+A second study guide for preworkjust sample